 I remembered that Molly’s dad had a radio he called a “hi-fi”.
-Then a loud voice came out of the round part and lines came out of the round part too to show you that the voice was really loud.
+Then loud talking came out of the round part and lines came out of the round part too to show you that the talking was really loud.
 It was so loud that it made Tom the bird lose his thinking cap and get knocked over.
-The cap fell down to where Crabby Appleton was controlling the machines that made the voice…
+The cap fell down to where Crabby Appleton was running the machines that made the talking…

 Crabby Appleton: So that bird is Tom Terrific!
 I’ve got to get the Pill of Smartness before he does or he might become smarter than a grownup and that would be terrible!

-Grownups were always trying to be smarter than kids, so they could keep telling kids what to do.
+Grownups were always trying to be smarter than kids, so they could keep telling us what to do.
 But Tom always knew what to do without grownups telling him.
-It was pretty much the same for the other Toms too that dad read me stories about, Tom Sawyer and Tom Swift.
+It was like the other Toms too, that dad read me stories about.
+Tom Sawyer and Tom Swift.

 Crabby Appleton: I’m a widdle boy, that’s what I am.
 A widdle diddle boy!

-I didn’t remember real little kids talking that way.
+I never heard real little kids talk that way.
 But I did remember that some grownups talked that way when they were trying to talk like kids to make other grownups laugh.